dell/omnia/docs/source/Roles/Security/index.rst

 **Prerequisites**

 * Run ``local_repo.yml`` to create an offline repository of all utilities used to secure the login node.
-For more information, click here <>
+For more information, `click here. <../../InstallationGuides/LocalRepo/SecureLoginNode.html>`_

 Enter the following parameters in ``input/login_node_security_config.yml``.